 The Issuer has established a system of currency risk limits based on its net currency exposure in individual currencies.
-The Issuer has determined a currency risk limit of MEUR 30 with respect to the total net currency exposure and to individual main currencies (CZK, EUR) and of MEUR 20 to the USD.
-For remaining currencies valid limits range from MEUR 0.2 to MEUR 5 according to the risk profile of a particular currency.
+The Issuer has determined a currency risk limit of MEUR 45 with respect to the total net currency exposure and to individual main currencies (CZK, EUR) and of MEUR 45 to the EUR, of MEUR 40 to the CZK and of MEUR 25 to the USD.
+For remaining currencies valid limits range from MEUR 2 to MEUR 8 according to the risk profile of a particular currency.